maartendemunck/bettersafethansorry/README.md

 - `-c CONFIG` or `--config CONFIG`: select configuration file
 - `-n` or `--dry-run`: do not actually perform actions, only log them

+### Configuration file

 ## Roadmap

 Backup functions:

-- [ ] Backup files and directories, both local and remote
+- [ ] Backup files and directories, both local and remote, both native and in a docker container
-- [X] Archive files, directories and filesystems, both local and remote
+- [X] Archive files, directories and filesystems, both local and remote, both native and in a docker container
-- [X] Archive files, directories and filesystems from docker containers, both local and remote
+- [X] Backup PostgreSQL databases, both local and remote, both native and in a docker container
 - [ ] Archive photos and videos to a date- and time based directory structure
 - [ ] Re-encode movies
-- [ ] Backup PostgreSQL database
 - [ ] Backup Git repositories
 - [ ] Backup Subversion repositories
 - [ ] Backup Git-annex repositories
-- [ ] Backup PostgreSQL containers
 - [ ] Verify backups

 Backup configuration: